jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

     it comes to microbiology, but not as much as [Robbins & Cotran] (aka "The Bible of Pathology", get this if you're interested in Pathology as a residency).
-  * Further on in the curriculum, I realized I wanted more details on pathology so I started skimming chapters from this.
-Pathoma is sufficient for a good foundation.
+  * Further on in the curriculum, I realized I wanted more details and a alternative view on pathology so I started skimming chapters from this but Pathoma is sufficient for a good foundation.
+  * The first edition of this text is what his [audio lectures][goljan] are based on

 If you had to rank order the complexity of these resources: BRS < Pathoma < Goljan's < Robbins & Cotran.
 Pathoma is more than enough for STEP1.